Brandon-HY-Lin/deep-reinforcement-learning/p3_collab-compet/MADDPG/Report.md

 *Diagram of MADDPG*

+The translucent line shows the raw score of every episode.
+The solid line shows the average score with window=100.

 # Results
 The average score reaches +0.5 at episode 466.
 The highest score is 2.7 at episode 937.
 The stability of score is still an issue despite adding batch normalization.